Warren Buffett told his students that public speaking is the most important skill they could learn.

 As little as possible.
 And strike the B-word from your vocabulary too.

-If you give the background too much thought and attention you’ll make too much out of it and wind up creating a solid, uniform wall of color or some noisy, distracting pattern.
-Or something totally ambiguous.
+If you give the background too much thought and attention you’ll make too much out of it, creating a solid, uniform wall of color or some noisy, distracting pattern.
+Or something ambiguous.

-We can if we want to, blame the academies where we studied for routinely draping those brightly-colored fabrics behind the live models we painted, which later became a habit.
+We can, if we want to, blame the academies for draping those brightly-colored fabrics behind the live models we painted, which later became a habit.